-3.1.2 Tree Species
+3.1 Tree Species

 The tree species the firewood is produced from is less important than its moisture content.
 The main difference in firewood from various tree species is the density of the wood.
 Hardwoods are denser than softwoods.
-People who live in the coldest regions of North America usually have only spruce, birch and poplar, other low-density species to burn and yet they can heat their homes successfully.

-Homeowners with access to both hardwood and softwood sometimes use both types for different purposes.
-For example, softer woods make good fuel for mild weather in spring and fall because they light quickly and produce less heat.
+Homeowners with access to both hardwood and softwood use both types for different purposes.

+Softer woods make good fuel for mild weather in spring and fall because they light quickly and produce less heat.
 Softwoods are not as dense as hardwoods so a given volume of wood contains less energy.
 Using softwoods avoids overheating the house, which can be a common problem with wood heating in moderate weather.
 Harder woods are best for colder winter weather when more heat and longer burn cycles are desirable.

 Note that hardwood trees like oak, maple, ash and beech are slower growing and longer lived than softer woods like poplar and birch.
 That makes hardwood trees more valuable.
 The advice that only hardwoods are good to burn is outdated.
 Old, leaky cast iron stoves wouldn't hold a fire overnight unless they were fed large pieces of hardwood.
-That is no longer true.
-It is possible to successfully heat a home by using the less desirable tree species and give the forest a break at the same time.

-3.1.3 Log Length
+3.2 Log Length